Julian Fraser

 Julian Fraser (born 5 July 1950) is a British Virgin Islander politician who formerly belonged to the opposition Virgin Islands Party in the British Virgin Islands, and in August 2018 formed a new party, Progressives United.
-He is the current Leader of the Opposition.

-He is currently the elected member for the Third District (Sea Cow's Bay), a position which he has held since the 1999 general election.
+He is currently the Member of the House of Assembly for the Third District (Sea Cow's Bay), a position which he has held since the 1999 general election.
 He was elected as Chairman of the Virgin Islands Party on 28 May 2014.
 After the 2015 general election, he was officially appointed the Leader of the Opposition under the Constitution.
 On 30 November 2016, Andrew Fahie replaced Julian Fraser as party leader, making Fraser the first leader of the Virgin Islands Party (and the only one so far) not to ascend to either the Chief Minister or Premiership.

+In 2024, he entered into a coalition with the governing Virgin Islands Party and was appointed Deputy Premier.